Rick Meyer

 104° 43.849 W

+The next stop on our trip was at a road cut that was unlike the many others to which we were beginning to become accustomed.
+This cut showed large lightly colored boulders interrupting the steady flow of layered sandstone.
+This odd collection of limestone surrounded in layers of sandstone sedimentation is the result of a catastrophic event.
 This event, possibly a hurricane, triggered a massive underwater landslide.
 Limestone from the top of Capitan Peak were dislodged from the reef and traveled 800 to 1000 feet into the basin face.
 The rocks were able to travel these great distances due to low friction caused by the buoyant force of the water.
 Once these pieces of turbidate flow settled, sandstone continued to form and surround the debris.
 You can see the formation of additional sedimentary layers of sandstone above the limestone in the photo above.